climatepolicyradar/website/src/routes/jobs/policy-analyst-1.md

 topics:
   - jobs
 date: 12 May 2023
-excerpt: "We are now looking for a brilliant and committed Policy Analyst to join our team and help ensure we are at the forefront of understanding and analysing the rapidly evolving climate law and policy landscape. "
+excerpt: "We are looking for a brilliant and committed Policy Analyst to join our team and help ensure we are at the forefront of understanding and analysing the rapidly evolving climate law and policy landscape. "
 ---
 <!--StartFragment-->